When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Trial, Shipping & Warranty

 The Titan Plus is affordably priced for a hybrid, and shipping is free of charge throughout the contiguous U.S. Brooklyn Bedding offers a 120-night sleep trial with each purchase.
-If you decide to keep the mattress, you’ll also receive a 10-year warranty against structural defects.
+If you decide to keep the mattress, you’ll also receive a lifetime warranty against structural defects.

 Weight Disclaimer